heather-desiree-carl-NLP-project/NLP-group-project/README.md

     - Remove repositories in languages other than english
     - Drop nulls
     - Lowercase all text
-    - Remove stopwords (including customer, customers, i)
+    - Remove stopwords (including customer, customers, 1, 2, and i)
     - Tokenize the data
     - Stem and Lemmatize
     - Narrow data down to repo's top four languages (java, javascript, php and jupyter)